gmacario/gmacario.github.io/_drafts/2022-04-04-arneis-dev-cw13.md

 [![IMG-20220323-WA0004](https://user-images.githubusercontent.com/75182/160247180-c4eaea7d-c804-41d7-ac84-f2d59346f0dd.jpg)](https://www.torinotoday.it/eventi/san-mauro-brick-show-9-10-aprile.html)

-If you happen to be around Torino on Saturday 9 or Sunday 10 mark your calendar and consider dropping by and saying hello to us.
+If you happen to be around Torino on Saturday 9th or Sunday 10th, please mark your calendar and consider dropping by and saying hello to us.
 Please check <https://github.com/B-AROL-O/ARNEIS/issues/130> for details.

 ## Next week plans